jondkelley/cisco-unifi-controllable-switch/README.md

-# Integrating a TOUGHswitch with a UniFi controller
+# Integrating a Cisco switch with a UniFi controller

 The UniFi controller provides integration for Ubiquiti's UniFi hardware.
 However, they don't really support anything but their overpriced switches.
 This project aims to add basic read-only support to the UnifiController using SNMP v2 and v3 from Cisco devices.